Days before Oklahoma bans abortion, details still uncertain

 “This bill furthers our efforts to protect the life of the unborn and to stop those who participate in their deaths,” said state Rep. Sean Roberts, a Republican from a small northeast Oklahoma town.
 “The sanctity of life is our most precious gift.”

-The two Planned Parenthood clinics in Oklahoma, in Tulsa and Oklahoma City, suspended paused abortions services after Stitt signed the six-week ban earlier this month.
+The two Planned Parenthood clinics in Oklahoma, in Tulsa and Oklahoma City, suspended abortion services after Stitt signed the six-week ban earlier this month.
 A clinic run by the abortion-rights group Trust Women in Oklahoma City is providing abortion services up until Stitt signs the new law.

 Abortion rights advocates hope to challenge the new law in state courts, despite a provision saying that no court has the authority to issue an order blocking the law temporarily in response to such a challenge.